-It's more than the loss of a language to Allegandro and Leonard; it's respecting a culture and not wanting it to die.
-In a more literal sense for Alejandro, because that old woman was all that was left of the Tehuelche.
+It's more than the loss of a language to Alexandro and Leonard; it's respecting a culture and not wanting it to die.
+In a more literal sense for Atejandro, because that old woman was all that was left of the Tehnelche.
 Once he realized the impact of her soon passing, he "listened harder than he'd ever listened to anything in his life."
 He at the end, appreciated the culture.
-For Leonard though, he has understand the beauty of the Inughvit language for years.
-The future loss of this language is devestoring to him because he wants to, give it back to the communities themselves in a form that future generations can use and understand.
-These languages dying represent how fast and severely the world is changing.
+For Leonard though, he has understood the beauty of the loughwit language for years.
+The future loss of this language is devesting to him because he wants to, "give it book to the comminties themselves in a form that future generally the world is charging.